Why You Should Want to Do Research as an Undergraduate

 Projects such as these benefit you in ways that ordinary textbook-based labs and cookbook assignments cannot.
 The report of findings of the Course-Based Undergraduate Research Experiences (CURE) Network, an initiative funded by the National Science Foundation, identified several such advantages.

 One of the most important has to do with the notion of discovery.
 Original research, unlike textbook assignments, doesn't have a predetermined or known outcome.
 There's no way to predict in advance how they'll turn out; you may encounter—and have to deal with—unexpected challenges or new data and you'll need to assess this new information and determine its relevance and potential impact.

 You'll also be involved in a broad spectrum of research activities, not just collecting or analyzing data.
 For the Capstone and other CURE projects, such as the ones for Dr. Giannakis's marketing classes, you'll design the study and collect, analyze and interpret the data, deal with anomalies and communicate your findings.

 Because the project is one you've designed and involves original research, you'll find yourself more committed than you imagined.
-Dr. Richard Reis, a higher education consultant at Stanford University and author of the widely read Tomorrow's Professor newsletter on university teaching, notes that "projects that are real to students help address the major student impediment we have noted: motivation… When students believe in the importance and legitimacy of the task, their psychic investment is higher and their motivation improves."
+Dr. Richard Reis, a research liaison at Stanford University and author of Tomorrow's Professor: Preparing for Academic Careers in Science and Engineering, notes that "projects that are real to students help address the major student impediment we have noted: motivation… When students believe in the importance and legitimacy of the task, their psychic investment is higher and their motivation improves."
 You may even find, as some of our students do, that you want to pursue your research interests further and decide to apply for graduate study.